 Vascular Neurology Fellowship

-The Stroke Program at Cedars-Sinai Medical Center, within the Department of Neurology, includes Patrick D. Lyden, MD, and David Palestrant, MD, all of whom are Board Certified in Vascular Neurology.
+The Stroke Program at Cedars-Sinai Medical Center, within the Department of Neurology, includes Patrick D. Lyden, MD, and Shlee Song, MD, all of whom are Board Certified in Vascular Neurology.
 A maximum of two fellows are accepted each year.

 In addition to seeing patients, the fellows are trained in clinical investigation to develop skills that enable a trainee to organize and participate in clinical investigations of their own.
 Fellows will assist in patient recruitment, conduct of the study, and compliance with all local, FDA and NIH regulations to assure patient protection, privacy, and accuracy of the data.